 Can emergency contraception protect me from STIs?

 No. This is a form of contraception that can help prevent getting pregnant.
 It does not protect against sexually transmitted infections (STIs) or diseases (STDs) including chlamydia, genital warts or HIV.

 To help prevent catching or spreading a sexually-transmitted disease or infection, you must practice safe sex and wear a condom during intercourse.

 Unprotected sex is where no form of birth control or condoms are used by people engaging in sexual intercourse.
 Unprotected sex refers to avoiding getting pregnant.

 Unprotected sex can happen when a couple forgets to use contraception or where their choice of contraception has not worked.
 This includes when the woman forgets to take her contraceptive pill or when a condom isn’t on properly during sex.

 Not all forms of birth control will also help prevent the spread of diseases.
 To help prevent catching a sexually-transmitted disease of infection, you need to also practice safe sex.

 What is safe sex?

-Safe sex is where people use condoms are to help prevent the spread of sexually transmitted diseases and infections as well as avoiding getting pregnant.
+Safe sex is where people use condoms to help prevent the spread of sexually transmitted diseases and infections as well as to avoid getting pregnant.
 Safe sex helps protect people from catching a disease or from passing it on if they are already infected.

 It’s good practice to always use a condom, even if you are also taking a different form of birth control.